The Surprising Connection Between Sleep and Gut Health

 Researchers Discover Link Between Sleep and Gut Health

-Study researchers from Nova Southeastern University (NSU) outfitted participants with a wrist device that measures vitals and sleep quality.
+Researchers from Nova Southeastern University (NSU) outfitted participants with a wrist device that measures vitals and sleep quality.

 To put it simply: study participants who had the healthiest gut microbiome were those who slept well.